 - One signed academic recommendation letter on university stationery/letterhead.

-We are unable to get students into our system with an incomplete application.
+We are unable to approve students for exchange with use with an incomplete application.
 Until the application is complete and they are processed by our admission office, we cannot register incoming students for classes.
+Course registration happens early in the pre-arrival process, so adherence to the deadline dates is key to students having a successful and rewarding exchange experience at Willamette.

 We appreciate your efforts to send students to Willamette University!